uvray46/Hospital-Operations-Analysis/README.md

 ## 1. Introduction
 Healthcare organizations generate vast amounts of data through patient encounters, admissions, and billing processes.
 To effectively manage resources and ensure financial sustainability, hospitals require actionable insights.

-This project demonstrates how an **Analytics Administrator** can transform raw healthcare encounter data into operational and financial intelligence.
+This project demonstrates how raw healthcare encounter data can be turned into operational and financial intelligence.
 Using PostgreSQL for data modeling, SQL for KPI queries, and Power BI for visualization, we built a dashboard that highlights trends in admissions, billing, and patient length of stay (LOS).

 ## 2. Methodology